deepakj718/Speech_recognition/readme.md

   ```
   $ python3 app.py

-  # OR depending on what python version you have installed
+  # OR depending on the python version you have installed

   $ python app.py
   ```